 The Company is a public company listed on the Toronto Stock Exchange under the symbol "VLN".
 It was incorporated under the name Velan Engineering Ltd. on December 12, 1952 and continued under the Canada Business Corporations Act on February 11, 1977.
 It changed its name to Velan Inc. on February 20, 1981.
-Velan Inc. maintains its registered head office at 7007 Côte de Liesse, Montreal, Quebec, Canada, H4T 1G2.
+Velan Inc. maintains its registered head office at 7007 Côte-de-Liesse, Montreal, Quebec, Canada, H4T 1G2.
 The Company's ultimate parent company is Velan Holdings Co.
 Ltd.

-The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+The Company's consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS Accounting Standards") as issued by the International Accounting Standards Board ("IASB").

-These consolidated financial statements were approved by the Company's Board of Directors on May 17, 2023.
+These consolidated financial statements were approved by the Company's Board of Directors on May 16, 2024.

-2 Summary of significant accounting policies
+2 Summary of material accounting policies